AsaLap/PlantGEMs/README.md

 optional arguments:
-  -h, --help            show this help message and exit -v, --verbose         Toggle the printing of more information -i [0-100], --identity [0-100]
+  -h, --help            show this help message and exit -v, --verbose         Toggle the printing of more information (WIP) -i [0-100], --identity [0-100]
                         The blast\'s identity percentage tolerated.
 Default=50
   -d [0-100], --difference [0-100]
                         The tolerated length difference between the two aligned sequences.
 Default=30 -ev [0-1], --e_val [0-1]
                         The blast\'s e-value threshold value.
-Default=e-100
-  -c [0-100], --coverage [0-100]
+Default=e-100 (only default value working for the moment) -c [0-100], --coverage [0-100]
                         The minimum sequence coverage tolerated.
 Default=20 -bs [0-1000], --bit_score [0-1000]
                         The blast\'s bit-score threshold value.
 Default=300
 ```
-**NB** : each argument between [brackets] is optional.

 ## **blasting.py only :**
 You will need : (see also _Folders structure_)